What is sourdough bread and how is it made? The recipe is simple, but the chemical process is anything but simple.

 - Microorganisms predigest starches making the bread easier to digest

-- Contains higher concentrations of beneficial enzymes
+- Contains higher concentrations of enzymes

-- Render gluten more digestible
+- Renders gluten more digestible

-Give sourdough bread a try
+Give the sourdough a try

-As you get more experienced, you might try different sourdough bread recipes.
+As you get experienced, you might try different sourdough bread recipes.
 And I hope you will not regret that you did.